SaintLuan/SaintLuan/README.md

 </div>

 ## About me
-Hello, my name is Luan, I'm 22 years old and I'm an Information System student.
-I'm working as a Front-End Web Developer, using the following technologies: React.js, Next.js and Typescript.
-With previous notions of Back-End, in PHP and Node.js technologies, and intermediate knowledge in database (Mysql).
+Hello, my name is Luan, I'm 22 years old and I'm a Full Stack Developer and Front End Specialist.
+With a a degree in Information Systems, started to work with programing when I was 16 years old, an since then I`ve been studying and working with it.

 - [Website](https://www.mastercomps.com.br) 💻